• For Marketers

 In an increasingly fast-moving digital world, users want to access up-to-date information as easily and quickly as possible.
 Ultimately, the small amount of time it takes to optimize your GMB listing is more than worth the increased visibility for your brand.

 About the author: Jake Bissaro is a freelance content writer and digital marketing pro that has written extensively about health and wellness, senior living, and music.
-He is passionate about creating focused, consistent messaging and has experience with every aspect of the content life cycle, including strategy, SEO, keyword research, interviewing, publishing, and promotion.
-To learn more about Jake — and to have him write for your brand — check out his nDash writer profile.
+He is passionate about creating focused and consistent messaging.
+He has experience with every aspect of the content life cycle.
+That includes strategy, SEO, keyword research, interviewing, publishing, and promotion.
+To learn more about Jake — and to have him write for your brand — check out his nDash writer profile

 Photo by henry perks on Unsplash